Harithelamin/Machine-Learning/README.md

 Project 3 on Machine Learning
 UIO

-# FYS-STK4155 - Project 3: Classifying age, and gender using Ridge, Lasso, Bagging, AdaBoost, and Convencual Neural Network
+# FYS-STK4155 - Project 3: Classifying age, using Ridge, Lasso, Bagging, AdaBoost, and Convencual Neural Network

 # Dependencies
 The source code of this project requires Python 3, and the following libraries which defined in top of the Jupiter